Hand of White person walking fingers up stack of books set up like stairs

 There’s nothing worse than realizing that you forgot an important piece of information, had a typo somewhere, or misrepresented yourself in some way after submitting your applications.
 Having someone you trust review your applications before you click send will give you peace of mind that you’re putting your best self forward for the maximum chance of getting accepted.

 Essential tip: If you need help at any point during the process, you can reach out to college admission counselors via email or over the phone.
-They’ll always have valuable insight into the application process, and your initiative will exhibit demonstrated interest in their school.
+They’ll always have valuable insight into the college application and admission process, and your initiative will exhibit demonstrated interest in their school.

-Step #6: Organize your applications and submit accordingly
+Step #6: Organize your college applications and submit them accordingly

 Related: How to Organize Your College Search